April Adjunct

 Paid homage to their own gilt lofty sounds.

-Yet still upon some granite to be set
+Yet soon refined, on granite to be set

 To crown the hallowed plots of further graves.